Spacerulerwill/Spacerulerwill/README.md

 I am mostly a backend programmer.
 I love scripting, automation, data science and solving problems!
 (And Guitars)

 **About me**
-- 👨🏻‍💻 I am proficient in Python, dabbling in Java and learning C++ and Ruby
+- 👨🏻‍💻 I am proficient in Python, dabbling in Java and learning C++, Ruby and Lua
 - 🚀 I’m currently learning Data Structures and Algorithms on [leetcode](https://leetcode.com/spacerulerwill);
 - 📫 How to reach me: williamdredding@gmail.com;